 The Problem: Inadequate Hot Water

-If your water heater is producing hot water, but not enough of it, your unit could be undersized in comparison to your hot water demands.
-Make sure hot water demand does not exceed the capacity of the water heater.
-The water heater should have 75% of its capacity as hot water (Example: a 40 gallon WH should be used for a demand of 30 gallons).
+If your water heater is producing hot water, but not enough of it, your unit could be too small to meet the household's hot water demand.
+Make sure the demand does not exceed the capacity of the water heater.
+The water heater should have 75 percent of its capacity as hot water.
+For example, a 40-gallon water heater is properly sized for a demand of 30 gallons.
+If the demand is too great for the heater capacity, try to limit the length of showers (and/or install a low-flow showerhead) and spread out dish-washing and laundry to different times of the day.

-If your unit is not undersized, you could have crossed cold and hot water connections from faulty plumbing installation or you have a faulty electric lower... or upper heating element or high or low heating element thermostat.
-(A constant supply of lukewarm water during a shower is indicative of a defective upper heating element.
-Short duration hot water supply during a shower is indicative of a defective lower heating element).Continue to 4 of 7 below.
+If your unit is not undersized, or it suddenly produces less hot water than it used to, one or both of its heating elements may have failed.
+A constant supply of lukewarm water during a shower is indicative of a defective upper heating element.
+Hot water that runs out quickly during a shower is indicative of a defective lower heating element.

 04 of 07